OctopusDeploy/docs/src/shared-content/octopus-recommendations/configure-project/project-configure.include.md

 The first project we are going to configure is the **OctoFX-Database** project.
 If we follow the recommendations from earlier in this guide, we will assume that the SQL Server is running, but this database and the required user do not exist.
 We will add steps to check to see if the database and the user for the environment exist.
 If they don't, then we'll need to create them.
 Also, we want to build some trust in the process; we can do this by having a manual intervention for a DBA to approve.

-Before adding steps to the process, we need to add a reference to the library variable sets we created earlier.
+Before adding steps to the process, we need to add a reference to the variable sets we created earlier.

 :::figure
 ![]/docs/shared-content/octopus-recommendations/configure-project/images/projectconfiguration-databasevariablesets.png)